 Going online is the fastest and easiest way to find these reviews, and you can find a number of sites that provide reviews of the best-rated drug rehabs.

-This site only provides the top 10 best-rated rehab centers, which vary, but it also lists great information about what is considered for quality of the rehab centers and how the ratings are assigned.
-This could help you learn what you may want to consider looking for your own rehab center to attend.
+- Consumer Affairs—this site only provides the top 10 best-rated rehab centers, which vary, but it also lists great information about what is considered for quality of the rehab centers and how the ratings are assigned.
+This could help you learn what you may want to consider looking for your own rehab center to attend

 Hearing from people who have already attended treatment, and may have needs that are similar to yours, may help you put in perspective your own needs.
 It’s also great to have an idea of what a rehab center will be like before you commit to a program, and reading reviews will give you that opportunity.